 In the whirlwind of daily life, people lose sight of their major goals and initiatives.
 Once that happens, it becomes harder to filter the important from the merely urgent.
 Projects start cramming the week without adding up to real achievements.

 Despite people’s best intentions, they soon find themselves overwhelmed and no longer making progress.
 They can’t see the forest for the trees, and they feel lost in a maze of mundane tasks.

 If that sounds like you, the last thing you need is another mobile or desktop app.

 Digital solutions are easy prey to the out-of-sight-out-of-mind problem.
 Instead, going analog is one of the best tricks for maintaining goal visibility.
 A physical tool like The Full Focus Planner™ keeps your goals front-and-center and makes them a cinch to review.

-It also allows you to easily connect your goals to your daily task list, so you’re taking definitive action to achieve what matters most each and every day.
+It also allows you to easily connect your goals to your daily task list, so you’re taking definitive action to achieve what really matters each and every day.
 I’ve been doing this for years now, so it’s second nature for me.
 But I wanted to design a product that would connect the dots for everyone else.